Schmavery/facebook-chat-api/DOCS.md

 __Arguments__

 * `newTitle`: A string representing the new title.
 * `threadID`: A string or number representing a thread.
-It happens to be someone's userId in the case of a one to one conversation.
+It happens to be someone's userID in the case of a one to one conversation.
 * `callback(err, obj)` - A callback called when sending the message is done (either with an error or with an confirmation object). `obj` contains only the threadID where the message was sent.

 ---------------------------------------